Kingdom of Chiang Mai: Siamese conquest

-Burmese Invasions
+Burmese invasions

 The Burmese were keen on reclaiming Lanna.
 In 1777, Burmese forces invaded Chiang Mai.
-Phaya Chaban had to abandon his city in the face of Burmese invasion due to numerical inferiority of his defense forces.
+Phaya Chaban had to abandon his city in the face of the Burmese invasion due to numerical inferiority of his defense forces.
 Chiang Mai was, therefore, abandoned, ceased to exist as a functional city with its population dispersed and left to be claimed by jungles.
 Phaya Chaban was called to Thonburi where he was imprisoned for his failures and died.
 With Chiang Mai and Nan abandoned, Lampang under Kawila stood as main frontline defense against Burmese incursions.

-In 1782, the new King Rama I of Rattanakosin Kingdom appointed Kawila as Phraya Wachiraprakarn (พระยาวชิรปราการ) as nominal governor of Chiang Mai in efforts to restore Chiang Mai as population center and forefront citadel against Burmese invasions.
+In 1782, the new King Rama I of Rattanakosin Kingdom appointed Kawila as Phraya Wachiraprakarn (พระยาวชิรปราการ) as nominal governor of Chiang Mai in efforts to restore Chiang Mai as a population center and forefront citadel against Burmese invasions.
 After decades of warfare, however, Lanna as a whole suffered from manpower shortage.
 Kawila was unable to take position at Chiang Mai right away due to inadequate population so he instead established himself temporarily at Pasang to the south of Chiang Mai.
 In 1785, during the Nine Armies' War, King Bodawpaya of Burma sent Burmese forces of 30,000 men from Burmese-held Chiang Saen to lay siege on Lampang.
-Kawila held out Burmese besiegers for four months until Bangkokian forces arrived to relief the siege.
-Again, in 1788, the Burmese forces of 45,000 men to attack Lampang and Pasang.
+Kawila held out Burmese besiegers for four months until Bangkokian forces arrived to relieve the siege.
+Again, in 1788, the Burmese forces of 45,000 men attacked Lampang and Pasang.
 Prince Sura Singhanat, Kawila's brother-in-law, brought relief forces from Bangkok to repel the Burmese.

-After two decades of abandonment, Chiang Mai was finally restored as political and cultural center of Lanna in 1797.
+After twenty years of abandonment, Chiang Mai was finally restored as political and cultural center of Lanna in 1797.
 Kawila entered Chiang Mai in March 1797 in a ceremony that involved chasing a Lawa man around four corners of the city and staying at Wat Chiangman.